 Thorvaldsen worked in Rome during his adult years and focused on works that were heroic in nature.
-He was original of Danish descent, born in Copenhagen.
+He was originally of Danish descent, born in Copenhagen.
 An example of his work includes Jason with the Golden Fleece(1802-1803) and Monument to Copernicus (1822-1830).

 Many sources indicate that Thorvaldsen’s work has been described as more “severe” in its style.
 He depicted his subject matter with a sense of dignity and heroism.
 We are able to notice this sense of severity in his well-known work Jason and the Golden Fleece (1802-1803), having depicted the mythological character of Jason with a sense of heroic prowess, even though the actual character of Jason in mythology was not hailed exactly as a hero.

 The Neoclassical architectural style was also influenced by two important architects, namely, the Roman Vitruvius, from the 1st Century BC, and the Renaissance architect Andrea Palladio (1508-1580).
-Palladio was known for simplifying the already existing architectural structures and elements existent from the Renaissance.
+Palladio was known for simplifying the already existing architectural structures and elements existing from the Renaissance.

-Common characteristics of Neoclassical architecture include the focus on planar surfaces versus the more sculptural surfaces seen in the Baroque and Rococo styles of architecture.
+Common characteristics of Neoclassical architecture include the focus on planar surfaces versus the more sculptural surfaces seen in the Baroque and Rococo styles of building.
 It also utilized the Classical Orders, which consisted of columns like the Doric, Ionic, and Corinthian.
 These orders were prevalent in Greek architecture and similarly used in the Neoclassical buildings.

 The Early period was during the 1700s to 1750s and was significantly influenced by Palladio.
 The forerunners of this period were architects like Inigo Jones (1573-1652) and Colen Campbell (1676-1729).
 A well-known example of this style is the Chiswick House (1729) by Richard Boyle (1694-1753).
-As the 3rd Earl of Burlington and 4th Earl of Cork, he was born into an Anglo-Irish family in Yorkshire.
-He was popular for introducing the Palladian style of architecture in Britain and Ireland, often also referred to as the “Architect Earl”.
+As the 3rd Earl of Burlington and the 4th Earl of Cork, he was born into an Anglo-Irish family in Yorkshire.
+He was popular for introducing the Palladian style of construction in Britain and Ireland, often also referred to as the “Architect Earl”.

 The Ever Continued Neoclassical